 There will be a reception on Friday, September 14th, from 5:00 – 6:00pm.
 Please join us for light refreshments.
 Free and open to the public.

-*The Wikoff Student Gallery is located on the third floor of the Nott Memorial, and is open daily from 10 am to 6 pm.
+*The Wikoff Student Gallery is located on the third floor of the Nott Memorial.
 All exhibitions and events are free and open to the public.
 For more information, please visit our website, http://muse.union.edu/mandeville/

 Image: Natalya Brill, Untitled, 2017, digitally transferred charcoal on paper, 30 x 22 ½ inches